Charged with Marijuana Edibles in NJ?

 Facing Charges for Edible Marijuana in Jersey City?

 The legalization of weed in New Jersey continues to be a popular topic.
 Often, the discussion leads to more questions than answers.
 The continuous changes in the law, as well as the complexities and nuances, can leave citizens and visitors of this state confused.
-In reality, the law is simple.
-It is illegal to possess marijuana in NJ without a valid prescription.
+In reality, the law is this.
+It is legal to possess marijuana in NJ in an amount up to 6 ounces if you are 21 or older.
+You can also buy marijuana at a marijuana dispensary with a valid prescription.
 Even if you do have a valid prescription, it is likely that countless other questions come to mind.
 For example, many are interested in knowing whether edibles are legal in New Jersey.
 The answer is that it depends on the circumstances.
-Of course, you may be wondering this because of a recent arrest for edibles, in which case you need a strong defense to avoid the potential repercussions you now face.
+Technically, it is not unlawful for anyone 21 or older to possess or use marijuana up to the six ounce threshold or 17 grams of hashish.
+As for edibles, they cannot be produced or sold in shapes that may be appealing to children, such as animals, fruits, fictional characters, or cartoons.
+The state also sets limits on the amount of THC that an edible marijuana product can contain, limiting a single serving to no more than 100 milligrams of active THC.
+These serving sizes must be easily ascertained by the form in which the edibles are marketed to the public.
+The law also reduces the consequences for minors underage who are found with marijuana in the state.
+While recreational use is now legal, you cannot currently grow weed yourself.
+Of course, you may be wondering this because of a recent arrest or summons for a marijuana offense, in which case you need a strong defense to avoid the potential repercussions you now face.
 At Proetta & Oliver, our criminal lawyers often stare down aggressive prosecutors seeking to punish our clients facing charges for marijuana, THC oil, and other drug offenses in Hoboken, Jersey City, Weehawken, Bayonne, Kearny, Union City, and throughout Hudson County.
 To discuss your case and how we can assist you, call our local Jersey City office at (201)-793-8018 or contact us online for a free consultation.

 What are edibles?